-After the CRAZINESS of December, there are still a ton of holidays headed teachers way!
-Also, for many people around the world, winter!
+December has many great holidays, but it’s good to remember that not every student celebrates!
+If you are looking for tons of winter ideas instead, I have you covered there as well!
 Morning routines honestly go out the window during the cold winter months!
-I have live in Arizona for almost two decades, but spent my youth in the midwest.
+I have live in Arizona for two decades, but spent my youth in the midwest.
 I can still remember coming into the classroom and spending soooo much time taking off all those layers!

 One thing that has always been synonymous with December and the holiday season for me, is writing.
 Think about it.
 As kids we write letters to Santa asking for a new Barbie, toy car, or whatever else.
 Then as we get older the act of writing become more rote.
 We write grocery lists for those holiday parties, to do lists for those tedious winter lessons (that have to be fun and educational), and Christmas cards.
 Writing can seem like a chore, especially in this day in age when everything is becoming digital.
 It has always been a goal to instill a love of writing in students.
 To keep writing fun I have found a little thing called craftivity.
 You would be surprised how often I have to explain what a craftivity is.
 It basically is what it sounds like, a craft with an activity.
 This activity can be a writing activity, math activity, etc. The point is to make writing FUN!
 The winter holidays is the perfect time to squeeze in some fun writing craftivities!